MA Russian Studies and English Literature

 Events and activities

-From making friends in language cafes to campaigning on global issues, these student-led groups offer lots of ways to engage.
+From acting to dancing, making friends in language cafes to campaigning on global issues, student-led groups offer lots of ways to explore your subjects, interests and talents socially.

 Across the University, there are a lot of opportunities to get involved in:

-Staff and student editors publish creative writing in nine European languages – including Russian – in the online magazine, Babble.
-Launch nights typically include readings and performances.
+We publish creative writing in nine European languages – including Russian – in our online magazine, Babble.
+You can get involved in the editorial committee, and launch nights typically include readings and performances.

 In the city